mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-grasshopper.md

     a = "Hello World!"
 ```

-Click on the editor OK button to get back to the Grasshopper Canvas.
+Click on the OK button of the editor to get back to the Grasshopper Canvas.

-If you toggle the Boolean switch from true to fals, the Panel should display `Hello World!`.
+If you toggle the Boolean switch from true to false, the Panel should display `Hello World!`.

 ![{{ site.baseurl }}/images/ghpython-helloworld.png]({{ site.baseurl }}/images/ghpython-helloworld.png){: .img-center width="75%"}